How To Soften Chest Hair After Trimming

 Do it in one go

 Avoid moving over the same area of the skin more than once.
-Repeatedly moving over the same area will irritate the skin, and cause razor burn and irritation.
+Repeatedly moving over the same area can irritate the skin, causing razor burn and irritation.

 Warm compress